dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 At this point I'm out of ideas other than over-clocking the pi.
 If you're in 340lx and can get consistent better times I'll give you $100 :).
+   - UPDATE: James Chen and Sai Konkimalla found a trick to shave off 4 cycles!
+See next section.

 We've improved the cost from  about 3200 cycles down to 98, roughly a 33x improvement.
 If we could maintain these times for back to back